opnsense/docs/source/manual/how-tos/wireguard-s2s.rst

 Introduction
 ------------

-WireGuard is a simple and fast modern VPN.
-It aims to be faster and simpler than IPSec.
+WireGuard is a simple and fast modern VPN protocol.
+It aims to be faster and less complex than IPSec.
 It intends to be considerably more performant than OpenVPN.
 Initially released for the Linux kernel, it is now cross-platform and widely deployable.
-It is currently under heavy development.

 ---------------------
 Step 1 - Installation